- Our Attorneys

 Multiple Record-Setting Verdicts Family firm that treats clients like family

 Medical mistakes often result in devastating injuries or illnesses for victims.
 Unfortunately, these types of mistakes are not uncommon across the country or here in Connecticut.
 The law firm of Jacobs & Jacobs is standing by to help if you need a New Haven medical malpractice attorney.
 We know how complex these cases can become, especially when going up against medical professionals, their employers, and aggressive insurance companies.
 We have the resources necessary to fully investigate these cases and help you recover the compensation you need to recover.
+Contact us today for a free consultation.

 Why Turn to Jacobs & Jacobs?